 4. Engage social services organizations and national faith-based organizations.

-Catholic Charities, Jewish Family and Children’s Services, and Lutheran Social Services have direct contact with families who may be eligible for the tax credits and they may have connections to individual congregations that would be eager to join outreach efforts.
+Catholic Charities, Network of Human Jewish Service Agencies, and Lutheran Services in America have direct contact with families who may be eligible for the tax credits and they may have connections to individual congregations that would be eager to join outreach efforts.